ddigiorg/simple-cortex/README.md

 ## Architecture

+#### Area

-SC is simply a collection of neurons.
-Like HTM Theory, it is modeled pyramidal neurons.
-However unlike HTM theory, these neurons are not pre-arranged in minicolumns of shared receptive fields.
-Rather the neurons will respond to and learn the receptive field dynamically, allowing for a much more straightforward set of algorithms.
+A SC area is a collection of neurons modeled by pyramidal neurons found in HTM Theory and the mammalian neocortex.
+However unlike HTM theory, these neurons are not pre-arranged in minicolumns of shared input receptive fields.
+Rather the neurons will respond to and learn the receptive fields dynamically, allowing for a much simpler set of algorithms.

 #### Neurons